ONCache: A Cache-Based Low-Overhead Container Overlay Network: Evaluation

 \subsection{Applications}

-We evaluate ONCache on three real-world applications: in-memory key-value store Memcached~\cite{memcached}, database PostgreSQL~\cite{postgresql} and web server Nginx~\cite{nginx}.
-We take Antrea as the performance baseline and the Docker host network~\cite{docker} as the upper bound.
+We evaluate ONCache on three real-world applications: in-memory key-value store Memcached~\cite{memcached}, database PostgreSQL~\cite{postgresql}, and web server Nginx~\cite{nginx}.
+We take Antrea as performance baseline and Docker host network~\cite{docker} as upper bound.
+Falcon is also evaluated.
+As Slim's performance is akin to that of the host network, it is omitted from this section.
+Notably, Slim only supports TCP, limiting its compatibility.

 \textbf{Memcached.} We deploy a pair of containers on two hosts.
-One container runs the Memcached~\cite{memcached} server (v1.6), and the other one runs a standard Memcached benchmark tool \emph{memtier\_benchmark}~\cite{memtier} (v2.0.0) as a client.
-Upon the start of the experiments, the client spawns 4 threads, and each thread starts 50 connections.
+One container runs a Memcached~\cite{memcached} server (v1.6), while the other runs a standard Memcached benchmark tool memtier~\cite{memtier} (v2.0.0) as a client.
+Upon the start of the experiment, the client spawns 4 threads, with each thread starting 50 connections.
 The ratio of SET and GET requests is 1:10.
 Memtier runs as fast as possible.
-We record the CPU utilization by mpstat on client and server hosts during the test.
+We record CPU utilization by mpstat on both hosts during the experiment.

 ONCache achieves much lower latency and higher transaction rate than Antrea.
-Figure \ref{fig:app} (1a) is the CDF graph of the latency of GET requests.
-The average latency is reduced by 22.71\% and 99.9 percentile latency is reduced by 27.69\%.
-The latency gap to the host network is within 6\%.
-The transaction rate (TPS) is shown in Figure \ref{fig:app} (1b).
-ONCache outperforms Antrea by 27.83\% and has a 7\% gap to the host network.
+Figure~\ref{fig:app}~(a) is the CDF graph of the latency of GET requests.
+The average latency is reduced by 22.71\%, while the 99.9 percentile latency is reduced by 27.69\%.
+The latency gap relative to the host network is within 6\%.
+The transaction rates are shown in Figure~\ref{fig:app}~(b).
+ONCache outperforms Antrea by 27.83\%, while has a 7\% gap compared to the host network.

-ONCache also significantly reduces the per-transaction CPU utilization, as shown in Figure \ref{fig:app} (1c).
-The per-transaction CPU utilization of ONCache is 38.91\% and 40.98\% lower on client and server.
-The utilization is 4.09\% and 6.62\% higher than that in the host network.
+ONCache also significantly reduces per-transaction CPU utilization, as shown in Figure~\ref{fig:app}~(c).
+The per-transaction CPU utilization of ONCache is 38.91\% and 40.98\% lower on the client and the server, respectively.
+The utilization remains 4.09\% and 6.62\% higher than that in the host network.

-\textbf{PostgreSQL.} We deploy a database, PostgreSQL~\cite{postgresql} (v15.3) in one container and use its benchmark tool, pgbench~\cite{pgbench}, to test its performance on another container on a different host.
-Pgbench implements the TPC-B benchmark.
-It creates a database with 5 million banking accounts and executes 50 clients simultaneously.
+\textbf{PostgreSQL.} We deploy a PostgreSQL database~\cite{postgresql} (v15.3) and its benchmark tool, pgbench~\cite{pgbench}, on a pair of containers on different hosts.
+Pgbench implements the TPC-B benchmark, creating a database with 5 million banking accounts and executing 50 clients concurrently.
 Pgbench runs as fast as possible.
+We measure CPU utilization by mpstat.

-The PostgreSQL latency and transaction rate are improved with ONCache, as shown in \ref{fig:app} (2a) and (2b).
-Compare to Antrea, ONCache reduces the average latency by 22.34\% and the transaction rate by 29.40\%.
-The gap to the host network is 2.3\% in latency and 2.54\% in transaction rate.
+ONCache benefits PostgreSQL's latency and transaction rate, as shown in Figure~\ref{fig:app}~(d) and (e).
+Compare to Antrea, ONCache reduces the average latency by 22.34\% and the transaction rate by 29.40\%, while having a gap of 2.30\% and 2.54\% to the host network, respectively.